IFSight/docker-haproxy/README.md

-# docker-haproxy
-IF Fulcrum Docker HAProxy
+# IF Fulcrum Docker HAProxy